Choose another writer in this calendar:

 collaborated with Fellini on four subsequent productions.

 Le notti di Cabiria (1957) won Fellini his second Academy Award.
-"As a motion picture Cabiria is of no consequence, but sociologically it could have utility as an illustration of how sick Europe is", noted L.C. in Films in Review (December, 1957).
+"As a motion picture Cabiria is of no consequence, but sociologically it could have utility as an illustration of how sick Europe is", noted L.C.
+(Films in Review, December, 1957)

 Otto e Mezzo (1963, 8 1/2), about the conflict between commerce and art, won the best foreign film Oscar.
 Marcello Mastroianni in the role of Guido Anselmi, a filmmaker, who has made precisely the same number of films as Fellini - 8 1/2.
 "With Fellini I feel like a friend, not an actor," Mastroianni once said.
 Guido is on the verge of a nervous breakdown, and at the end is left without any clear idea what to do next.
 In the Soviet Union the film won a first prize at the Moscow Film Festival.
-All reviews were not positive. "... incidents of fact. dream, fantasy, and imagination strung together without reason and without art", wrote Helen Weldon Kuhn wrote (in Films in Review, August/September, 1963).
+All reviews were not positive. "... incidents of fact. dream, fantasy, and imagination strung together without reason and without art", Helen Weldon Kuhn wrote.
+(Films in Review, August/September, 1963).
 Giulietta degli Spiriti (1965, Juliet of the Spirits) was Fellini's first color feature, a story of dreams, spirits, and loneliness.
-Andrew Sarris in Village Voice (November 11&18, 1965) did not like the film: "As it turned out, Fellini missed by a mile, and I am sorry that I must write this review more in sorrow than anger, but Juliet is barely slick enough to pass as middlebrow entertainment on the Rose Franzblau level."
+The influential American film critic Andrew Sarris was disappointed: "As it turned out, Fellini missed by a mile, and I am sorry that I must write this review more in sorrow than anger, but Juliet is barely slick enough to pass as middlebrow entertainment on the Rose Franzblau level."
+(Village Voice, November 11&18, 1965)

 Fellini had read Petronius Arbiter's Satyricon already at school.
 The author lived in the times of Nero, and was regarded as director-in-chief of the imperial pleasures.
 Satyricon was a comic romance about Encolpius, who has lost his potence but hopes to regain it again.
 His companion is a pretty boy, Giton, with whom he is in love.
 Encolpius's rival is Ascyltus.
 Fellini made the screenplay with Bernardino Zapponi, without being too much faithful to the original source.
 A major exception was the famous dinner at the villa of Trimalchio, filmed in Cinecittà, where Fellini Satyricon (1969) become the most expensive film since Ben-Hur.
 Satyricon, called a "procession of wild orgies", continued the themes of decadence and impotence of La Dolce Vita and 8 1/2.
 The film did well in Italy and France.